brunocoelho1997/brunocoelho1997.github.io/_posts/2020-09-25-wilsons-house-controller.markdown

 tags: [Holidays, Hawaii]
 ---

-During my master’s degree, I was challenged by Marco Wilson to develop something that could allow him to control his house.
-He was already developing a controller with a PLC (Siemens PLC 1200) and with an HMI (Beijer).
+During my master’s degree, Marco Wilson challenged me to develop something that could allow him to control his house.
+He was already developing a controller with a PLC (Siemens PLC 1200) and an HMI (Beijer).
 However, he also would like to have an android controller.
-So that, I decided to embrace the challenge as if the controller would be used to my house.
+I decided to embrace the challenge as if I would use the controller in my house.

 ## Description